hpc-carpentry/hpc-carpentry.github.io/pages/lesson-infra.md

 excerpt: Maintainers for Carpentries lesson and workshop templates and documentation.
 ---

-Members of the Lesson Infrastructure Committee serve as Maintainers for the Carpentries lesson template and its documentation, as well as for the Carpentries workshop template.
+Members of the Lesson Infrastructure Committee serve as Maintainers for The Carpentries lesson template and its documentation, as well as for The Carpentries workshop template.

 _Our Goal:_
 To maintain and update lesson and workshop templates for The Carpentries.